WeiliJiang/SSEM/README.md

 # SSEM
 The repository provides the code for SSEM learning, parameter.py, sklern model for parameter setting, and code for all algorithms in data processing.
-The code is in the source code.ipyb.source code code to perform SSEM model and comment. the data set of fudan set is download from www.datatang.com/data/44139 and 43543, and the data set of cradie card is download from https://www.kaggle.com/mlg-ulb/creditcardfraud.
+The code is in the source code.ipyb.source code code to perform SSEM model and comment.